HiyoriK/fullstack-javascript-project-44/README.md

 3. Brain-gcd

-Brain-gcd is a game about finding tre greatest common devisor of two numbers.
+Brain-gcd is a game about finding the greatest common devisor of two numbers.

 * To choose Brain-gcd run 'brain-calc' in the terminal.